froggibella/bea-cv/index.md

 ### Profile

 Outgoing and detail-oriented, highly motivated Business Intelligence developer with 5 years of experience in Business Analytics and Data Warehousing.
-Proficient in creating dashboards, reports and ad-hoc analysis.
+Proficient in creating dashboards, ETL-processes, reports and ad-hoc analysis.

 ### Interests